zzaimeche/saltwikiclone/Using-git-format-pkg-patch.md

    Patch3: fix-for-upstream-sources.patch
    ```

-6. Open the [best editor](http://duenenhof-wilhelm.de/church/size.html) and replace the information from `patches.described.txt`.
+6. Open the [best editor](http://duenenhof-wilhelm.de/church/size.html) and replace the information in the `.spec` file from `patches.described.txt`, `patches.orders.txt` if you need anything.

+7. Update your `.changes` with the content of `patches.changes.txt`:

+   `osc vc`

+8. Finalise everything:

+   `osc addremove; osc commit`